By Nancy Armitage

 Arabella “Belle” Duval Yarrington Worsham Huntington Huntington

 Father: ?
 John Worsham?
-Common law marriage with B. D. Worsham (Belle Yarrington Worsham), sometimes spelt Belle de Wersion (June 1870 Census); Archer could have been Collis Potter Huntington’s child but Collis never formally adopted Archer M. Huntington.
+Common law marriage with B. D. Worsham (Belle Yarrington Worsham), sometimes spelt Belle de Wersion (June 1870 – US Census); Archer could have been Collis Potter Huntington’s child but Collis never formally adopted Archer M. Huntington, but did give him the Huntington name.

 Archer M. Huntington’s Family Tree: